Updated on July 19, 2020

 If you do not have lice (and want to keep it that way!), then using a protective spray on your hair will help out.
 Lice like hair that is clean with no product in it as that makes it easier for them to grab hold of the hair.
 A protective layer over the hair, helps to thwart their efforts to latch into the hair.
 LiceDoctors has our LiceDoctors Repellent Spray with a peppermint scent which is repugnant to lice (but not for us!).

-We are big fans of family and with a few simple precautions, you can travel worry-free of getting head lice.
+We are big fans of family vacations and with a few simple precautions, you can travel worry-free of getting head lice.
+Call LiceDoctors in the Irvine area at 714-395-5181 for safe and effective lice treatment.
 Bon Voyage!